-How To Write a Novel: The Complete 20-Step Guide
+How to Write a Novel (Without Fail): The Ultimate 20-Step Guide

 “Getting up early and write for a couple of hours from 6 am is my preferred choice as my mind is uncluttered with daily issues.
 Stick to the basic plan and learning to ‘show’ and ‘not tell’ has been hard but very beneficial.”
 Abe Tse

+If you take longer breaks between drafts or write more drafts, it might take longer.

+Whatever you decide, I don’t recommend taking much longer than 100 days to finish your first draft.
+After that, you can lose your momentum and it becomes much harder to finish.

 That’s It!
-The Foolproof Guide on How to Write a Novel
+The Foolproof Template for How to Write a Novel

 Writing a novel isn’t easy.
-But IS possible with the write process (sorry, I had to do it one last time).
-And if you follow each step above, you will finish a novel.
+But it is possible with the write process (sorry, I had to do it).
+If you follow each step above, you will finish a novel.

-Your novel may not be perfect, but it will be good.
+Your novel may not be perfect, but it will be what you need on your road to making it great.

 Good luck and happy writing!